-- a. to eliminate maintenance required for the air cylinder that operates the mechanical valve - b. to provide an automatic alarm to alert the operator to replenish the shot/grit supply
+- a) to eliminate maintenance required for the air cylinder that operates the mechanical valve - b) to provide an automatic alarm to alert the operator to replenish the shot/grit supply

-The machine used for illustration for this manual is a RotoPeen system from Pangborn Corporation modified to shot blast clean 20 foot lengths of round pipe.
+The machine used for illustration in this manual is a RotoPeen system from Pangborn Corporation modified to shot blast clean 20 foot lengths of round pipe.
 It is a single wheel, 20 horsepower, pass-thru cabinet design as shown in Fig. 1 below.

 The following text will describe each of the remaining photos in three sections, before, during and after the installation of the MagnaValve.
 The entire project required less than one day for the conversion.
-The shop was also introduced to the Almen strip and Almen gage for measuring blast stream intensity to help meet requirements of the ISO 9002 program for process control and documentation.

 Note: To operate properly and prevent damage to the MagnaValve, always supply the full flow capacity of the valve.
-For example, a VLP will flow 1000lbs.
-While only 400lbs maximum can be supplied to the application, the MagnaValve must be supplied the full 1000lbs to operate correctly.
-If an amount less than 1000lbs is supplied, the shot travels through the valve at a high velocity, and it is effectively being "blasted" during operation.
+For example, a VLP will flow 1000lbs/min.
+While only 400lbs maximum is required for the application, the MagnaValve must be supplied the full 1000lbs to operate correctly.
+If an amount less than 1000lbs is supplied, the shot travels through the valve at a high velocity, and can damage the valve.